saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

 1. Let's change to the model we re-trained and deployed earlier.
 At the end of the request URL add **/models/<your_model_name>/versions/<version>** where you substitute your model name and version
 	![](images/35.png)

 1. Press the **Send** button to send the request and the results will be displayed - inference is much improved with the retrained model!
-You can do repeat this for other images
+You can repeat this for other images and examine the results
 	![](images/36.png)

 1. Congratulations!
 You have successfully tested the Image Classification model from Postman